Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning: Introduction

-In biological systems, pattern separation is a well-recognized circuit motif across cerebellum-like and related networks, including the cerebellum, the hippocampus, and the fly olfactory system \citep{lin2014sparse,papadopoulou2011normalization,stevens2015fly,zang2023cerebellum}.
-These neural circuits implement efficient decorrelation of overlapping sensory inputs.
+In biological systems, pattern separation is a well-recognized circuit motif across cerebellum-like and related networks, including the cerebellum, hippocampus, and fly olfactory system \citep{lin2014sparse,papadopoulou2011normalization,stevens2015fly,zang2023cerebellum}.
+These neural circuits efficiently decorrelate overlapping sensory inputs.
 Figure \ref{fig:fly_model_architecture} illustrates the information processing mechanism in the fly olfactory circuit.
 The process unfolds in several steps: in response to an odor stimulus, olfactory neurons extract and pre-process odor information represented as a $50$-dimensional vector (PNs).
 These pre-extracted features are then randomly projected into expanded dimensions (KCs), selectively activating a small subset of KCs that receive the strongest excitation while zeroing out others.
 The high-dimensional features in KCs subsequently converge to low-dimensional MBONs for classification.
-Over the years, numerous studies have highlighted the role of the PN→KC transformation in producing decorrelated representations, and many strategies have been proposed to model this process.
-By contrast, the downstream KC→MBON transformation has received far less attention, and a clear theory of its contribution to decorrelation has yet to be established.
-To address this gap, \textbf{we examine whether the KC→MBON pathway also supports decorrelation}.
+Numerous studies have highlighted the role of the PN$\rightarrow$KC transformation in producing decorrelated representations, and many strategies have been proposed to model this process.
+By contrast, the downstream KC$\rightarrow$MBON transformation has received far less attention, and a clear theory of its contribution to decorrelation has yet to be established.
+To address this gap, \textbf{we theoretically show that the KC$\rightarrow$MBON pathway also supports decorrelation under the Hebbian learning rule by demonstrating its consistency with ridge classification (See Section \ref{Sec:eq_ridge_hebbian})}.

 Inspired by the fly olfactory circuit, we propose Fly-CL, an efficient framework for progressive decorrelation in representation-based learning with pre-trained models.
-The pipeline starts with feature extraction and normalization using a pre-trained model, followed by random sparse projection into a high-dimensional space and a top-$k$ operation for collective decorrelation, mimicking the PN-to-KC process.
-We then implement a similarity matching mechanism between class prototypes that mimics the KC-to-MBON structure during inference, and an efficient streaming ridge classification method to decorrelate parameter weights during training.
+The pipeline starts with feature extraction and normalization, followed by high-dimensional random sparse projection and a top-$k$ operation for collective decorrelation, mimicking the PN$\rightarrow$KC process.
+We then implement a prototype similarity matching mechanism mimicking the KC$\rightarrow$MBON structure during inference, and an efficient streaming ridge classification method to decorrelate parameter weights during training.
 Empirical results show substantially reduced time consumption versus baseline methods.

 Our main contributions are as follows: \begin{enumerate}[topsep=0pt,itemsep=0ex,leftmargin=3ex] \item We propose an efficient and biologically plausible decorrelation framework that significantly reduces computational costs compared to current SOTA methods while achieving comparable or improved performance in CL. \item Our method's effectiveness and robustness in decorrelation are validated by extensive experiments under various data setups and model architectures, supported by theoretical and empirical analyses. \item The alignment of our framework with the fly olfactory circuit suggests that biological structures can inspire effective and efficient solutions to AI problems. \end{enumerate}